maxgitt/sentiment_analysis/README.md

 The purpose of this project was to understand how to use various classifiers for classification of a real world problem.
 The first part of the project focused on lemmatization, stemming, and removal of stopwords to produce both a term-frequency (TF) feature matrix and a term frequency-inverse document frequency (TF-IDF) feature matrix.

-Using scikit learn, various classifiers were tested for highest classification accuracy.
+Using scikit learn, a logistic regression, SVM, and Naive Bayes model were tested for highest classification accuracy.

 Additional: